wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

 * <a href="#Decision">Decision</a> - supervised and unsupervised machine learning

 <a href="#Search">Search</a> (the "Bing" brand) has recently been separated out from the "Cognitive Services" to its own at <a target="_blank" href="https://docs.microsoft.com/en-us/azure/search/">https://docs.microsoft.com/en-us/azure/search</a>, although it's used in "Conversational AI" using an "agent" (Azure Bot Service) to participate in (natural) conversations.
+BTW: <a target="_blank" href="https://www.theverge.com/2019/7/25/20727129/microsoft-cortana-features-strategy-report">in 2019</a> Cortana decoupled from Windows 10 search.

 <a name="FreeTime"></a>